dfkaye/where.js/README.md

 ## CONCLUSIONS

-Test libraries make assumptions.
-Not all test libraries expose hooks for intercepting failure messages.
-That is a big design issue, as it means there's no direct way to plug in to the "lifecycle" of a test, peform transforms, etc., (as if they were made before the JavaScript world hear about streams).
-It also means their reporters are tightly coupled with their test runners.  *Which means some libraries themselves do not benefit from their own stated purpose - to ease test-driven development.*

 I started with jasmine-where back when (October 2013) as a self-assessment and found both v1.3.1 and v2.0.0-rc3 were a bit tricky but not difficult to intercept.
 With jasmine 2.0.0 (first stable in late December) a fundamental